 What to Do With Your Baby on a Cruise Ship

 If you have a kid who is a little older, then there is no shortage of things for them to do.
 Most major cruise lines have kids areas have allow parents to drop off their children and offer all sorts of activities.
 The problem is that these areas cater to older kids.

-If you aren’t on Royal Caribbean, then you should be prepared to spend a lot of time doing things with your baby in tow.
+In general, you should be prepared to spend a lot of time doing things with your baby in tow.
 Thankfully at this age, kids are still pretty easy to keep entertained.
-Our child is very social, so simply walking around the ship looking at all the new people kept him interested (and other passengers took an interest in him as well).
+Our child was very social, so simply walking around the ship looking at all the new people kept him interested (and other passengers took an interest in him as well).

 While the vast majority of activities put on by the cruise line won’t be aimed specifically at children, they are usually still welcome to attend and can have a good time.
 Things like ice-sculpting and the “hairy chest” contest are fun for all ages.
 Fortunately, small infants don’t need a ton of entertainment to stay occupied.
 Often just the new sights and sounds around the ship are enough to keep them busy.